tendermint/tendermint/CONTRIBUTING.md

 [Jepsen](http://jepsen.io/) tests are used to verify the [linearizability](https://jepsen.io/consistency/models/linearizable) property of the Tendermint consensus.
 They are located in a separate repository -> <https://github.com/tendermint/jepsen>.
-Please refer to it's README for more information.
+Please refer to its README for more information.

 ### RPC Testing